 Trent holds an M.A. degree in Economics and Ph.D. comprehensive requirements in economic theory, monetary economics and labour economics from the University of Toronto.
 Trent is fluent in French and English.

-Val is currently the General Manager of Leadership Development for the YMCA of Simcoe Muskoka.
+Valerie is currently the General Manager of Leadership Development for the YMCA of Simcoe Muskoka.
 Prior to this leadership role in partnership with Lakehead University, Valerie spent the last seven years as General Manger of the Wasaga Beach YMCA.
-Val continues to be invested in promoting volunteerism across the association as chair of the Volunteer Product Group and remains committed as a Trainer Educator for YMCA Provincially.
-Valerie’s commitment to community collaboration has also led to her involvement with the Wasaga Beach Rotary Club and as a second term Board member for Breaking Down Barriers, most recently as the Board Chair.”My sense of belonging is rooted in serving my community.
-I look forward to, and am honoured to be a part of this amazing and dynamic group of directors for the Board of the South Georgia Bay Community Health Centre.
+Valerie continues to be invested in promoting volunteerism across the association as chair of the Volunteer Product Group and remains committed as a Trainer Educator for YMCA provincially.
+Valerie’s commitment to community collaboration has also led to her involvement with the Wasaga Beach Rotary Club and as a second term Board member for Breaking Down Barriers, most recently as the Board Chair.
+Valerie’s sense of belonging is rooted in serving her community and she is honoured to be a part of the Board of Directors for the South Georgia Bay Community Health Centre.

 Kim currently works as a Resident Relations Coordinator in long-term care.
 As an RSSW, she advocates and supports residents and families.
 She sits on a variety of committees including; the Wasaga Beach Accessibility Advisory Committee, the NSMHPCN Conference Planning Committee, and the LHIN Ethics Committee.
 Kim and her husband, John, have lived in Wasaga Beach for 20 years and are currently raising 4 teenagers.
 She is excited about sitting on the SGBCHC Board and serving the local communities.